 - Click the Save and Close button at the Top Right Corner of the Drawing tool.

 - Now the button is inserted into the Google Sheet and resize and move to the required place.

-Assign Apps Script function to the button
+Assign the Apps Script function to the button

 In this case, I assume that you have a basic understanding of Google Apps Script.
 If not, I recommend you to read the Google Apps Script guide from this link.

-For this example, I will assign a script to the button that can remove duplicates rows from Google Sheets.
+For this example, I will assign a script to the button that can remove duplicate rows from Google Sheets.
 So, once you click the button, the duplicate rows are deleted from the Google Sheet.
 This code sample is available in Google Apps Script tutorials and can be accessed from this link.

 Follow the below steps to assign the Apps Script to the button we created above.
 If you do not like reading, watch the demo video below, which demonstrates the same.

 - Click on the button to edit it.

 - Click the menu ( ⋮ ) icon at the top right corner.